Blood Products and Services Information

 Download registration forms:

-For therapeutic phlebotomy enquiries please feel free to contact Sr Tania Paarman, Manager – Specialised Donations.
+For therapeutic phlebotomy enquiries, please contact Specialised Donations.

-If the RhD status of the patient is unknown, a RhD slide test should first be performed.
-The test is quick and results are available within 15 – 60 seconds.
+• If a patient’s RhD status is unknown, a quick RhD slide test (15–60 seconds) should be performed.

 For emergency blood enquiries please contact Nawaal Gamieldien, WCBS Emergency Blood Bank Co-ordinator.